Cedar Chips and Fleas – Non-Toxic Insect Repellant for Fleas? (Revised)

 - According to OSHA, phenol’s side effects for animals are irritants of the eyes, mucous membranes, and skin; absorption causes convulsions as well as liver, kidney, and other systemic damage.
 Its effects on humans are similar: systemic absorption causes central nervous system impairment and liver and kidney damage; local effects include irritation of the eyes, skin and mucous membrane.
 The primary route of phenol is entry through the skin.

-There are certain facts to know before choosing cedar chips and fleas as a way to care for your dog:
+There are certain facts to consider before using cedar chips as a way to care for your dog:

-- Cedar can only be used for dogs, cats, cattle, horses, and humans.
+- Cedar chips can only be used for dogs, cats, cattle, horses, and humans

-- The essential oil mix for insect repellant (citronella, cedar oil, basil, an pennyroyal) should not be used on pregnant animals.
-Shavings and chips from the Ponderosa Pine causes spontaneous abortions and hormonal disturbances.
+- The essential oil mix for insect repellent (citronella, cedar oil, basil, and pennyroyal) should not be used on pregnant animals.
+Shavings and chips from the Ponderosa Pine cause spontaneous abortions and hormonal disturbances

-- To use insect repellant oils as a topical oil (externally on the body), dab small amounts behind their ears, under the tail (not the rectum but the tail itself), on the chest, and on the abdomen.
-Then brush gently throughout the fur.
+- To use insect repellant oils, like fleas or ticks, as a topical oil (externally on the body), dab small amounts behind their ears, under the tail (not the rectum but the tail itself), on the chest, and on the abdomen.
+Then brush gently throughout the fur

-- Some oils for insect repellant mixes include French basil, cedar oil, cinnamon oil, citronella oil, clove oil, lemon oil, lavender oil, pennyroyal oil, rose geranium, palmarosa or opapanax oil for ticks, and carrier oils (almond oil or grapeseed oil).
+- Some oils for insect repellant mixes include French basil, cedar oil, cinnamon oil, citronella oil, clove oil, lemon oil, lavender oil, pennyroyal oil, rose geranium, palmarosa or opopanax oil for ticks, and carrier oils (almond oil or grapeseed oil)

 - The purpose of carrier oils (vegetable oils) is to dilute and deliver essential oils.
 They usually do not have a heavy fragrance.
 Refrigerate after opening.
 Most households have canola oil, olive oil, peanut oil, or sunflower oils, but others can be purchased at a natural store.